 But alas, don’t fret Crimson hockey fans!
 Haven’t you heard how good this team is going to be in a year or two?
 Just wait until these young guys develop…

 This sense of optimism surrounding the “team of the future” has plagued the Bright-Landry Hockey Center for the past two seasons.
 If the youth of this team is really going to create a glamorous future for Harvard hockey, the underclassmen need to make a statement sooner rather than later.

 One of the most critical aspects of player development is experience.
 The Crimson underclassmen have certainly earned their share of ice time, but if they want to live up to their labels as some of Harvard’s greatest recruits, they need “big-game experience.”
 Over the last two years, Harvard has had three such opportunities, two of which came at TD Garden’s annual Beanpot Tournament.
-In addition, the Crimson traveled to Madison Square Garden this January to take on Ancient Eight foe Yale in the first ever Rivalry on Ice matchup.
-There may have been rivalry, but there was not much competition between the two sides as the Bulldogs cruised to a 5-1 victory.
+Additionally, the Crimson traveled to Madison Square Garden in January to take on Ancient Eight foe Yale in the first ever Rivalry on Ice matchup.
+But while there may have been rivalry, there was not much competition, as the Bulldogs cruised to a 5-1 victory.

 If Harvard wants its future to be as bright as its potential, it needs to find a way to win big games.
 Luckily for the Crimson, such an opportunity exists with the ECAC playoffs right around the corner.
 Once the tournament begins, regular season records are tossed aside—just what the doctor ordered.
 Though it may be unreasonable to think Harvard has what it takes to make a championship run this season, it is also unreasonable to think that the Crimson cannot put up a fight.